Clarkson-Applied-Data-Science/2024_ia651_gyimah/README.md

 > After each run the script **automatically exports** the best pop‑aware pipeline to
 > `models/best_pop_aware_binary.pkl` **or** `models/best_pop_aware_multiclass.pkl`.
 >
 > Please note that the file size for the raw data was too large to upload to github.
 Similarly, the saved houldout pkl files were too large to upload to github.
-So these files aren't in the repository
+So these files aren't in the repository (See section 12.2)

 ### 9.1 CLI inference
 ```bash